InfernoDragon0/Project1003/README.md

 ### RUN
   - [ ] just run and jump, dodge obstacles, don't fall in holes, collect coins.
   - [ ] Every 5m run will give 2G
+  - [X] Blood Rune increases survival rate via health
-  - [ ] 1 coin will give 2G, additional +1G per fortune
+  - [ ] Fortune Rune increases gold gain per coin 2G +1G per rarity
+  - [ ] Agility Rune grants +10% chance of dodging an obstacle per rarity
+  - [ ] Luck Rune grants increased coin spawn rate by 10% per rarity
 ### TamaGOLD
   - [X] There are 21 spots on the ground to dig, use 10G*n (n is the holes digged in a row) to dig a spot.
   - [X] Randomizer will pick a type of reward to drop.
 When run, all item types have 1/7 (equal) chance of being selected, but have a % chance of item drop rate, (e.g. roll 1/7 on a common, 60% chance of it actually appearing as a drop, 40% rerolled)